 In order to update your security questions, you must provide your current password and answer three different questions.Your answers are not case-sensitive; answers entered in upper or lowercase are recognized as the same.

-Confirmation message: Your questions have been changed.
+Confirmation message: Your security questions have been updated.

 Password Reset Feature